dotnet/docs/docs/core/install/sdk.md

 ## Install with Visual Studio for Mac

 Visual Studio for Mac installs the .NET Core SDK when the **.NET Core** workload is selected.
 To get started with .NET Core development on macOS, see [Install Visual Studio 2019 for Mac](/visualstudio/mac/installation).
+For the latest release, .NET Core 3.1, you must use the Visual Studio for Mac 8.4 Preview.

 [![macOS Visual Studio 2019 for Mac with .NET Core workload feature](media/install-sdk/mac-install-selection.png)](media/install-sdk/mac-install-selection.png#lightbox)